ryunp/discord-ttvsl/readme.md

 ![Discord Display Example](/media/discord_display_example.png)

 # Features
+Most details of the following features are configurable during runtime.

-**Efficient Implementation**
+**Efficient Rendering Strategy**
 The display strategy chosen is rendering text to a single, reused message.
 This keeps the discord servers happy, as well as our brains, due to less data overhead.

 **Clean Design**
 Less is more.
 The display layout allows most of the sections to be toggled on/off.
-Commands to change sections start with `show`, such as `showfilter`.

 **Auto Updates**
-The auto update system can be enabled and disabled with the `autoupdate` command.
-It's update frequency is set with the `interval` command and requires a minuimum of 10 minutes (to prevent API spamming).
+The auto update system provides set and forget mentality.

 **It Actually Feels Good Man**
 I often miss the functionality when taking it down during debugging. :crying:

 # Display
 Two sections, **Header** and **Stream List**, make up the display layout.
-Sections marked with an asterisk can have their visibility changed with a [command](#commnds).
+Sections marked with an asterisk can have their visibility changed with a [command](#commands).

 ## Header Section
 |Description|Example|